Fixed-Point Automatic Differentiation of Forward--Backward Splitting Algorithms for Partly Smooth Functions: Experimental Details

-In Figure~\ref{fig:ID:evol}, we show the evolution of our model over epochs by showing its performance on train image (first five rows) and test images (last two rows).
+In Figure~\ref{fig:ID:evol:supp}, we show the evolution of our model over epochs by showing its performance on train images (first five rows) and test (last two rows) images.
 Before training, the model outputs an image (third column) which is closer to the noisy image (second column).
 This happens because, the entries of $\Theta$ are very small and the regularization has close to no impact on the output.
-However, after only the first epoch (fourth column), the model starts to improve and is already close to the ground truth image (first column).
-We can also see how only with such a small dataset, the model learns to perform really well on unseen images like two images of same size as that of the training images (bottom two rows in Figure~\ref{fig:ID:evol}) and two larger images of size $481\times381\times3$ (the two rows in Figure~\ref{fig:ID:test}).
-Figure~\ref{fig:ID:filters} displays the $N_f=24$ learned filters, i.e., the $24$ kernels each corresponding to some $\lrndFil{i}$ for $i=1,\ldots,N_f$.
+However, after only the first epoch (fourth column), the model starts to improve and is already close to the clean image (first column).
+We can also see how only with such a small dataset, the model learns to perform really well on unseen images like two images of same size as that of the training images (bottom two rows in Figure~\ref{fig:ID:evol:supp}) and two larger images of size $481\times381\times3$ (the two rows in Figure~\ref{fig:ID:test:supp}).

-The above example clearly shows the effectiveness of FPAD because if we had used AD instead, the memory overhead would have been of the order of $K N_x N_y N_c = 3.75\times10^{6}$ which equates to $28.6$ MiB as opposed to $N_x N_y N_c = 7500$ or $58.6$ KiB of FPAD.